Use of drones for non-commercial purposes

 Mountains

 Care should be taken when using drones on mountains due to the high number of hikers.
 On Yr Wyddfa, all paths to the summit (which are also all Public Rights of Way) are geographically very narrow linear corridors used by a high number of hikers.
 The summit can be very busy, especially during the summer.
-More than one drone flying around in close proximity to each other could cause a considerable public safety concern.
+More than one drone flying around near each other could cause a considerable public safety concern.
+Keep your flying time to a minimum to avoid issues.

 Aircraft and helicopters